 The best exercise for improving posture is the batwing row.

-How To: Grab two light dumbbells --- anywhere from 8 to 15 pounds is enough --- and lie down chest first on an incline bench.
+HOW TO DO IT: Grab two light dumbbells --- anywhere from 8 to 15 pounds is enough --- and lie down chest first on an incline bench.
 Allow your arms to hang straight down towards the ground while you hold the dumbbells.
 Squeeze your shoulder blades together and pull your elbows to your sides.
 Keep your chest in contact with the bench the entire time while your elbows stay as close to your body and the bench as possible.
 At the top of the motion, squeeze your shoulder blades together, like two friends high-fiving one another, and pause for one second.
 Then slowly lower the weights back towards the ground.

 Perform this exercise last in your workout.
 One or two sets of 12 to 20 reps are all you need.